Track mileage automatically

 Automatic mileage tracking and ATO-compliant reporting.

-You will need to report wage details to the ATO (Australian Tax Office) in every payroll cycle through a system called Single Touch Payroll (STP).
+You will need to report wage details to the ATO (Australian Tax Office) in every payroll cycle through Single Touch Payroll (STP).
 You can do this using STP-enabled software or a service provider.

-• PAYG withholding - you must withhold the relevant amount of PAYG tax from an employee’s wage and remit it to the ATO.
+As an employer, you must regularly report the relevant amount of Pay-As-You-Go (PAYG) withholding tax from an employee’s wage and remit it to the ATO.

-• Fringe Benefits Tax (FBT) - this is a tax levied on extra benefits provided to employees.
-An example is when a business provides a workplace vehicle to the employee for their personal use (which comes with some exemptions, as explained in our post on FBT car exemptions).
+This is a tax levied on extra benefits provided to employees.
+An example is when you’d provide a company vehicle to the employee, where personal use of the car was permitted.

 Superannuation and insurance